AFL Grand Final location debate: Key arguments

 One potential arrangement if the match were to be moved from the Melbourne Cricket Ground would be for competitive bidding among ground owners, typically state governments, to secure the rights to stage it.
 This could become a commercially favourable option for the league as it could encourage a direct cash injection to the league by bidders, who would do so to secure the game's benefit to their local economies, both from tourism and local spending.
 Economists estimated the net benefit to the Victorian economy of hosting the 2015 Grand Final was $125 million.

 In 2018, when the Victorian government announced the $500 million investment in the Melbourne Cricket Ground and other Victorian football infrastructure which triggered the extension of the grand final contract to 2057, it acknowledged that it was motivated by a desire to protect the economic windfall Victoria derives from hosting the grand final – noting the strong investment in stadiums by all of the other mainland states and the need to remain competitive with them.

-In 2020, when a bidding auction for the grand final did exist because the Melbourne Cricket Ground was unavailable due to the COVID-19 pandemic, the Western Australian government offered the AFL $35 million as part of its bid to host the AFL Grand Final at Perth Stadium.
+In 2020, when a bidding auction for the grand final took place because the Melbourne Cricket Ground was unavailable due to the COVID-19 pandemic, the Western Australian government offered the AFL $35 million as part of its bid to host the AFL Grand Final at Perth Stadium.
 This compares to the $12.5 million dollars in benefits which the Victorian government is estimated to deliver to the AFL each year as part of its deal to host the game until 2059.